mdn/content/files/en-us/web/html/element/label/index.md

 ### Buttons

 An {{HTMLElement("input")}} element with a `type="button"` declaration and a valid `value` attribute does not need a label associated with it.
 Doing so may actually interfere with how assistive technology parses the button input.
-The same applies for the {{HTMLElement("button")}} element.
+The same applies to the {{HTMLElement("button")}} element.

 ## Technical summary